 Pros and Cons of Fixed Roof Ladders

-Successfully managing a roofing project requires meeting three important goals, namely timely progress and completion, high-precision craftsmanship, and—most important—worker safety.
+Successfully managing a roofing project requires meeting three important goals: timely progress and completion, high-precision craftsmanship, and—most important—worker safety.
 If you choose a fixed roof ladder system, you want to ensure that your workers don’t become part of the more than 500,000 people treated for ladder-related injuries or the approximately 300 people that experience fatalities from them.

-When considering whether to use a portable or fixed ladder—and what kind, you’ll have to consider the purpose the ladder will be serving.
+When considering whether to use a portable or fixed ladder, you’ll have to consider the purpose the ladder will be serving.
 For example, will it be used only for periodic maintenance, or will it also be required for the regular installation or removal of equipment from the roof?
 Based on the ladder’s purpose, you’ll also need to determine where the ladder will be mounted, the space required, and any additional safety requirements for ongoing use, such as cages and guard rails.

 In discussing the pros and cons below, you’ll see that safety is a primary consideration, along with roof accessibility and exposure to elements.